lucee/lucee-docs/docs/04.guides/07.about-lucee/01.how-to-get-help/page.md

 ## Member support options
-Get a member of the Lucee Association Switzerland and profited from the support options you get with it.
+Become a member of the Lucee Association Switzerland and benefit from the support options that come with being a member.

-### Moderated Lucee mailing list
-Our moderated Lucee mailing list is moderated by employees from the Lucee Association Switzerland and their professional partners.
-Maybe the biggest CFML knowledge base you can get!  - They will be happy to help you with any aspect of using Lucee, whether that's installation, configuration, architecting or coding.
-So get a Lucee Association Switzerland member today and join our moderated mailing list [Lucee Pro](http://groups.google.com/group/luceepro).

 ## Commercial support options
 ### Support, training & consulting

-There's a great community behind Lucee, but if your project needs more, the [Lucee Association Switzerland's professional service providers](http://www.lucee.org/services) are here to help.
+There is a great community behind Lucee, but if your project needs more, the [Lucee Association Switzerland's member companies](http://lucee.org/members.html) are here to help.

 They offer a range of training, support packages & consultancy services to get your project on track and keep it there.
-Whether you need up-front consultancy about the best way to design your project, or ongoing support for your developers, we can help.
+Whether you need up-front consultancy about the best way to design your project, or ongoing support for your developers, they can help.